Chances are, you're not the first person to ask. Take a look at answers to some of our more frequently asked questions.

 Most lenders send out their mortgage renewal notices offering existing clients their posted interest rates.
 The rate you are being offered is usually not the best one.
 Always investigate the possibility of a lower interest rate with the lender or another lender.
 If you don't, you may end up paying a much higher interest rate on your renewed mortgage than you need to.
 Lenders will often guarantee you an interest rate as much as 120 days before your mortgage matures.
 And, as long as you are not increasing your mortgage, they will cover the costs of transferring your mortgage too.
 Some conditions may apply.
 This means a rate promised well in advance of your maturity date, thus eliminating any worries of higher rates.

 There are ways to reduce the number of years to pay down your mortgage.
-You'll enjoy significant savings by: Selecting a non-monthly or accelerated payment schedule; increasing your payment frequency schedule; Making principal lump sum prepayments; Making Double-Up Payments; Selecting a shorter amortization.
+You'll enjoy significant savings by: Selecting a non-monthly or accelerated payment schedule Increasing your payment frequency schedule Making principal prepayments Making Double-Up Payments Selecting a shorter amortization at renewal

+Today, about 50% of first-time home buyers use their RRSP savings to help finance a down payment.
 If you are a first-time home buyer, the Home Buyers Plan (HBP) allows you to withdraw money from your Registered Retirement Savings Plan (RRSP) tax-free to make your down payment.
 The HBP is administered by the Canada Revenue Agency (CRA).
 There are certain conditions you must meet to be eligible for the HBP.
-For more information, visit CRA at www.cra-arc.gc.ca/hbp.

 First and foremost, you have to make sure you have enough money for a down payment - the portion of the purchase price that you furnish yourself.
 To qualify for a conventional mortgage you will need a down payment of 20% or more.
 However, you can qualify for a high ratio insured mortgage with a down payment as low as 5%.
 Secondly, you will require money for closing costs (up to 2.5% of the basic purchase price).
 If you want to have the home inspected by a professional building inspector - which we highly recommend - you will need to pay an inspection fee.
 The inspection may bring to light areas where repairs or maintenance are required and will assure you that the house is structurally sound.
 Usually the inspector will provide you with a written report.
 If they don't, then ask for one.
 You will be responsible for paying the fees and disbursements for the lawyer or notary acting for you in the purchase of your home.
 We suggest you shop around before making your decision on who you are going to use, because fees for these services may vary significantly.
 There are closing and adjustment costs, interest adjustment costs between buyer and seller and (depending on where you live) land transfer tax - a one-time tax based on a percentage of the purchase price of the property and/or mortgage amount.
 You will be required to have property insurance in place by the closing date.
 And you will be responsible for the cost of moving.
 Remember, there will be all kinds of things you'll have to purchase early on - appliances, garden tools, cleaning materials etc. So factor these expenses into your initial costs.